Upstairs, Downstairs (1971 TV series): Novelisations

 Each series of Upstairs, Downstairs was accompanied by a novelisation, with additional detail in each, but also with some episodes missing.
 All books were published by Sphere Books.
 The novelisation of the first series, Upstairs, Downstairs or the secrets of an Edwardian household, was written by John Hawkesworth and published in 1972.
 Hawkesworth also wrote the series two novelisation, In My Lady's Chamber and this was published in 1973.
-The following year, Mollie Hardwick's novelisation of the third series, The Years of Change, was published and she also wrote the 1975 The War to End Wars, the fourth series novelisation.
+The following year, The Years of Change, Mollie Hardwick's novelisation of the third series, was published and she also wrote the 1975 The War to End Wars, the fourth series novelisation.
 The fifth series, which was longer than the others, was novelised in two books, both by Michael Hardwick and published in 1975.
-They were called On With The Dance and Endings and Beginnings.
+They were titled On with the Dance and Endings and Beginnings.

 As well as these novelisations, five books were separately published, again by Sphere Books, with each being the biography of a main character before the series started.
 Rose's Story was written by Terence Brady & Charlotte Bingham and published in 1972.
 The following year, Mollie Hardwick's Sarah's Story and Michael Hardwick's Mr Hudson's Diaries were both published.
 Mr Bellamy's Story, by Michael Hardwick, was published in 1974 and Mrs Bridge's Story by Mollie Hardwick was published in 1975.
 Also in 1975, The Upstairs, Downstairs Omnibus, featuring all five slightly edited stories, was published.

 John Pearson published The Bellamys of Eaton Place (a.k.a.
 The Bellamy Saga) in 1976.